 Once you have ideas on deck, you can dive into the research and data collection.
+Professional infographics are supported with indisputable data collected from the most respected institutions around.
 Hard-hitting facts and statistics are infographics’ best friends, so look for reputable reports, surveys and studies for relevant information that will work well in a visual format.
 Sort through internal data to find information that lends itself to visual representation, such as customer survey results, sales report statistics and insights from company leaders.

 Pro tip: A hodgepodge of loosely connected statistics won’t resonate in an infographic, so keep that in mind as you collect your facts.
 Start thinking about a narrative to string together the data points during the research stage for a smoother writing process.

 With research in hand, it’s time to start crafting the narrative that ties all the information together in a concise, organized and compelling manner.
 You’re essentially creating an outline to guide the design, which is why the best infographic copy is short and to the point.
 The more concise it is, the easier it will be for the designer to support the copy with graphics.

 The introduction will be the most text-heavy of the infographic elements, setting the context for the data points to follow.
 Use punchy subheadings to catch the eye as well as break up the text into digestible sections.
 While maintaining brand voice is important, infographics generally allow for more flexibility and creativity in writing than more formal content, such as white papers.